-Whether you are suing or suing or being sued, any kind of lawsuit can be stressful, expensive and time-consuming.
+Whether you are suing or being sued, any kind of lawsuit can be stressful, expensive and time-consuming.
 Understanding the best way to deal with a dispute can help reduce the problems and increase your chances of success.

 Going to court should always be a last resort: wherever possible, you should try to negotiate a solution.
 Exchanging information and explaining your position to the other side can help.
 It can count against you later if you don’t take reasonable steps to settle before going to court.